peterjurkovic/nexmo-developer/_examples/voice/receive-an-inbound-call/ruby.md

 ## Run your server

-Save this file and then run it:
+Save the previous code to a file called `app.rb` and then run it:

 ```
 $ ruby app.rb